-The Bristol will feature 124 homes with plans ranging from studio to three-bedrooms.
+The Bristol condominiums feature 124 homes with plans ranging from studio to three bedrooms.
 Home sizes will be generous for new construction in San Francisco, starting at about 700 square feet for studios and ranging up to about 1,400 square feet for a larger two-bedroom home and over 2,000 square feet for the largest three-bedroom homes.
 Homes at The Bristol are expected to have monthly HOA fees of roughly $450 – $600.

 The Flats will be home to a collection of boutique condo buildings, each with between seven and nine homes.
-Home plans are large, featuring roughly 2,500 square feet three-bedroom three and a half bathroom plans ranging up to full-floor penthouse homes of over 4,000 square feet.
+Home plans are large, featuring roughly 2,500 square feet of three-bedroom three-and-a-half bathroom plans up to full-floor penthouse homes of over 4,000 square feet.
 Homes on the lower floors will feature 10 1/2 foot high ceilings, while the penthouse level homes will have a ceiling height of almost 12 feet.

 Seaview will be one of the first “flats” buildings.

-Homes in The Skyline neighborhood are townhome style plans featuring a central courtyard, private garages, and a seperate casita home off of the garage.
+Homes in The Skyline neighborhood are townhome-style plans featuring a central courtyard, private garages, and a separate casita home off of the garage.
 Plans range from three to five bedrooms and start at over 3,000 square feet.
-Homes at The Skyline are perched along the very top of Yerba Buena with stunning views to downtown San Francisco.
+Homes at The Skyline are perched along the very top of Yerba Buena with stunning views of downtown San Francisco.